Reviewed: Sante Adairius West Ashley 2018

 Getting into the beer, moderate lemon juice and leathery apricot skin dominate the flavor profile, but nothing really pops for me.
 In true saison fashion, West Ashley is light-bodied, highly carbonated, and refreshing with little in the way of sugar and very low acidity.
 Juicy, ripe apricot eludes me still, which is really the whole point.
 I do appreciate, though, the lack of acetic acid as you are left with a blend of yogurty lactic acid and dialed-in citric acid for an overall sourness level of 3/10 – nicely subdued in line with what passes for sour saison vs. a typical barrel-aged sour blonde ale.
 (As noted above, West Ashley starts off as a saison and then goes through the full barrel-aged treatment with house bacteria and wild yeast, so the end result could have been much more acidic.)
 As it warms, the mouthfeel gets a bit slick and buttery from barrel aging.
 Specific Pinot Noir flavors elude me, though.

 West Ashley tows a difficult line between saison and wine barrel-aged sour blonde.
 Acidity is somewhere in between the two while the super light, effervescent body and dry finish match closer to saison.
-Since there is no little residual sugar in this beer, the apricot flavors don’t jump out as much as I’d like.
+Since there is little to no residual sugar in this beer, the apricot flavors don’t jump out as much as I’d like.
 That relatively nuanced stone fruit, though, is exactly what keeps this in the tart saison zone.
 I still wish SARA’s house yeast dominated the aroma, as here it competes with the fruit addition.
 Still, West Ashley remains refreshing and flawless.

 * * *